 AI governance is the set of policies, processes, controls, and accountability structures that organizations put in place to ensure their AI systems are developed, deployed, and used responsibly — in ways that are transparent, fair, accountable, and compliant with applicable laws and regulations.

-For most organizations in 2025, AI governance has moved from a voluntary best practice to a legal requirement.
-The Texas Responsible AI Governance Act (TRAIGA), the EU AI Act, Colorado's AI Act, and a growing list of state and federal regulations now impose binding obligations on organizations that use AI in consequential decisions.
-Understanding what AI governance means in practice — and what it requires — is the first step toward building a compliant program.
+For many organizations in 2025, AI governance is no longer purely a voluntary best practice — it now carries real legal exposure.
+The Texas Responsible AI Governance Act (TRAIGA), the EU AI Act, Colorado's AI Act, and a growing list of state regulations now impose real obligations or create enforcement exposure for organizations that use AI.
+The EU AI Act imposes binding obligations on high-risk systems, while TRAIGA creates Texas Attorney General enforcement exposure for prohibited AI uses.
+Understanding what AI governance means in practice is the first step toward building a defensible program.

 What AI governance actually means